KenoLeon/atom-git-integration/README.md

 # atom-git-integration
-A place to keep notes for the ever changing atom-git-github pipeline.
+A place to keep notes for the atom-git-github pipeline.

 # CLONE